richardschneider/bridge-scorer/README.md

 **competitors** is an array of competitors
 - **score** is a score for the competitor

-Each competitor is assigned the `rank` property.
-Ties are indicated with an 'x='.
+Each competitor is assigned the `rank` property, ties are indicated with an 'x=' and the `scale` property, a number between 0 and 1.

 #### Example